What is dentistry?

 Children, teens, and adults should all see us for a regular checkup at least once every six months.
 Patients who are at a greater risk for oral cancer or gum disease may be required to come in more than just twice a year.
-Drs.
-Thomure and Farrar will help determine how often you should visit our office for regular checkups.
+Dr. Thomure will help determine how often you should visit our office for regular checkups.

 What is a cavity?

 A cavity is a small hole that forms inside the tooth because of tooth decay.
 Cavities form when plaque buildup on the outside of the tooth combines with sugars and starches in the food you eat.
 This produces an acid that can eat away the enamel on your tooth.

 If a cavity is left untreated, it can lead to more serious oral health problems.
 Cavities can be prevented by remembering to brush your teeth at least two times a day and floss between teeth at least once.

 A filling is a synthetic material that a dentist uses to fill a cavity after all the tooth decay has been removed.
 Fillings do not generally hurt because we will numb your mouth with an anesthetic.